pentagonxyz/waymont-contracts/README.md

-# Waymont: May 2023 Smart Contract Redesign
+# Waymont: EVM Smart Contracts (built for Safe)

-Waymont has chosen to redesign its smart contracts to be built on top of the existing [Safe contracts](https://github.com/safe-global/safe-contracts).
-Waymont's smart contracts will enable specialized functionality, mainly security features, such as using Waymont's off-chain transaction policy guardians removable after a timelock (achieved using a custom signing contract as one of the signers on the `Safe`) as well as Waymont's social recovery system (achieved using a module attached to the `Safe`).
+Waymont's EVM smart contracts are built on top of the existing [Safe contracts](https://github.com/safe-global/safe-contracts).
+Waymont's smart contracts enable specialized functionality, mainly security features, such as using Waymont's off-chain transaction policy guardians removable after a timelock (achieved using a custom signing contract as one of the signers on the `Safe`) as well as Waymont's social recovery system (achieved using a module attached to the `Safe`).
+Waymont's contracts also support signing and sending transactions with non-incremental nonces (i.e., transactions that can be sent in any order after signing) with deadlines as well the ability to sign multiple non-incremental transactions at once (including signing transactions on multiple chains at once).

+## Structure

+The following contracts should be used with Safe contracts [v1.4.1](https://github.com/safe-global/safe-contracts/tree/v1.4.1).
+(Despite the fact that this repo uses Safe contracts `v1.4.0` as a dependency, Waymont's contracts should be used with `v1.4.1` Safes because `v1.4.1` includes a bug fix in the `Safe` contract.)

+- `WaymontSafePolicyGuardianSigner`: Smart contract signer (via ERC-1271) for Safes wrapping an EOA and supporting changing the EOA or bypassing this signer (for all Safes) from a global manager address as well as bypassing this signer after a timelock on a specific Safe.
+- `WaymontSafeFactory`: Creates EIP-1167 minimal proxy contract clones of `WaymontSafeAdvancedSigner` and `WaymontSafeTimelockedRecoveryModule`.
+- `WaymontSafeAdvancedSigner`: Smart contract signer (via ERC-1271) to support a subgroup of signers (with their own threshold) attached as a signer on a Safe.
+- `WaymontSafeTimelockedRecoveryModule`: Safe module supporting timelocked recovery by an alternate group of signers.
+- `WaymontSafeExternalSignerFactory`: Creates EIP-1167 minimal proxy contract clones of `WaymontSafeExternalSigner`.
+- `WaymontSafeExternalSigner`: Smart contract signer (via ERC-1271) for Safes allowing execution of transactions signed together through merkle trees and/or without incremental nonces.

+## Installation

+Simply [install Foundry](https://book.getfoundry.sh/getting-started/installation) to get started.

+## Compiling

+`npm run build` or `forge build`

+## Testing

+`npm t` or `forge test`

+## Coverage

+`npm run coverage` or `forge coverage --ir-minimum`

+Note that there seems to be a bug in `forge coverage --ir-minimum` resulting in false readings--specifically, the test coverage should show 100%, but the coverage for `WaymontSafePolicyGuardianSigner.sol` is slightly understated.
+[This issue has been reported on Foundry's GitHub here.](https://github.com/foundry-rs/foundry/issues/6156)

+## History

+Waymont's contracts started as fully custom-made; eventually, in early May 2023, Waymont redesigned its contracts to use Safe as a base, then, in late May 2023, redesigned the contracts again to be more modular.
+In September and October 2023, Waymont created the `WaymontSafeExternalSigner` and its factory to support non-incremental transactions and multi-TX signing.

+### Early May 2023 Redesign

+In early May 2023, Waymont redesigned its smart contracts to be based on top of the existing [Safe contracts](https://github.com/safe-global/safe-contracts).
+Previously, Waymont's contracts included entirely custom-made smart contract wallet code.
+However, Waymont switched to using Safe as a base in an effort to increase security, simplicity, interoperability, composability, and functionality.

+### V1.0.0: Late May 2023 Redesign

+In late May 2023, Waymont redesigned its smart contracts again to be more modular in an effort to maximize security and simplicity.

-## Goals
+#### Goals

 Goals achieved by the new structure: